Old Man's War: Beanstalk

-Nanotechnology

-The Colonial Defense Forces use nanotechnology in almost every aspect of their military operations.
-Combat armor is made from interlinked nanobots, medical nanobots perform surgeries and help to regrow limbs, and the very blood of the CDF soldier has been replaced by a nanotech solution called "smartblood" that does everything that blood can do, only better (such as holding one's breath for over six minutes), and a few things that blood can't do (like explode on command).
-The primary infantry weapon, the MP-35 or "empee", assembles its ammunition on demand from a block of raw materials (with six types of ammo: rifle, shot, grenade, missile, flamethrower and microwave beam), and can use its ammunition block for self-repair.

 Alien species

 Consu

 The Consu are a fierce, technologically advanced, and strongly religious alien race.
 They believe in helping deserving races reach "Ungkat", a state of perfection for a whole race.

 The Consu are the most advanced alien race presented in the Old Man's War.
 Their home system is surrounded by a Dyson sphere, which harnesses all the energy output of its local sun's companion star, a dwarf star, to make it impenetrable to the weapons and technology of every other known species.
 The Consu possess technology so advanced that even the CDF is unable to reverse-engineer or even fully understand it, such as tachyon detectors.
-Despite being the most technologically advanced out of all the alien races presented in the novel, in any conflict the Consu will scale their weapons technology to that of their opponent in order to keep the battle fair.
+Despite being the most technologically advanced out of all the alien races presented in the novel, in any conflict the Consu will scale their weapons' technology to that of their opponent in order to keep the battle fair.
 Unlike other alien species, the Consu do not fight for territory, but for religious motives, believing that any aliens killed by Consu warriors are thereby guaranteed another place in the cycle of creation.
 The Consu rarely meet with outsiders and any individual that does is inevitably a criminal or other undesirable.
-Following the meeting, the meeting dome is imploded and shot into a black hole so that it can't defile any other Consu.
+Following the meeting, the meeting dome is imploded and shot into a black hole so that it cannot defile any other Consu.